Reuse of human excreta: Multiple barrier concept for safe use in agriculture

 Research into how to make reuse of urine and feces safe in agriculture has been carried out in Sweden since the 1990s.
 In 2006 the World Health Organization (WHO) provided guidelines on safe reuse of wastewater, excreta, and greywater.
 The multiple barrier concept to reuse, which is the key cornerstone of this publication, has led to a clear understanding of how excreta reuse can be done safely.
 The concept is also used in water supply and food production, and is generally understood as a series of treatment steps and other safety precautions to prevent the spread of pathogens.

 The degree of treatment required for excreta-based fertilizers before they can safely be used in agriculture depends on a number of factors.
 It mainly depends on which other barriers will be put in place according to the multiple barrier concept.
 Such barriers might be selecting a suitable crop, farming methods, methods of applying the fertilizer, education of the farmers, and so forth.

-For example, in the case of urine-diverting dry toilets secondary treatment of dried feces can be performed at community level rather than at household level and can include thermophilic composting where fecal material is composted at over 50 °C, prolonged storage with the duration of 1.5 to two years, chemical treatment with ammonia from urine to inactivate the pathogens, solar sanitation for further drying or heat treatment to eliminate pathogens.
+For example, in the case of urine-diverting dry toilets secondary treatment of dried feces can be performed at community level rather than at household level and can include thermophilic composting where fecal material is composted at over 50 °C, prolonged storage with a duration of 1.5 to two years, chemical treatment with ammonia from urine to inactivate the pathogens, solar sanitation for further drying or heat treatment to eliminate pathogens.

 Exposure of farm workers to untreated excreta constitutes a significant health risk due to its pathogen content.
 There can be a large amount of enteric bacteria, virus, protozoa, and helminth eggs in feces.
 This risk also extends to consumers of crops fertilized with untreated excreta.
 Therefore, excreta needs to be appropriately treated before reuse, and health aspects need to be managed for all reuse applications as the excreta can contain pathogens even after treatment.